-(e) carries out conflicting activities, is entrusted with conflicting responsibilities.
+(e) carries out conflicting activities, is entrusted with conflicting responsibilities or is hierarchically supervised by someone who is in charge of conflicting functions or tasks.

-2. For the purposes of identifying the persons, bodies or entities with conflicting interests, as set out in paragraph 1, issuers of asset-referenced tokens shall take into account whether that person, body or entity is in any of the following situations:
+2. For the purposes of identifying the persons, bodies or entities with conflicting interests, as set out in paragraph 1, issuers of asset-referenced tokens shall take into account, at least, whether that person, body or entity is in any of the following situations: